UMM-CSci-3601-F17/lab-3-angular-and-spark-nickvipul/Answers.md

+# Answers

 ## Notice anything new in our .gitignore?
 There are actually multiple .gitignore files in this project.
 Where are they?
 Why might we have more than one, and how do they interact?

-# Changes in .gitignore

 Added :
 - Intellij+iml Patch